Wojberni/beego-car-rental/README.md

     go mod tidy
 ```

-This will download all the dependencies needed and generate go.sum file.
+This will download all the dependencies needed and generate `go.sum` file.
 Now we can build and run the server using standard go commands.

 ```bash
     go build main.go
     ./go-car-rental
 ```

 As an alternative you can install bee tool and use it to run project.
-More information on installing bee tool: https://beego.gocn.vip/beego/en-US/developing/bee/.
+More information on installing [bee tool](https://beego.gocn.vip/beego/en-US/developing/bee/).

 > Tip: Use `go install` instead of `go get` for newer versions of Golang.